 Repercussions for Violating a Restraining, Protective, or Stay Away Order

-Misdemeanor charges for PC 273.6 may include 1 year of jail time and fines of up to $1,000.
-A felony conviction can lead to 3 years of prison time and fines of $2,000.
-The court may also penalize PC 273.6 violations by ordering an individual to pay for:
+Misdemeanor charges for PC 273.6 may include one year of jail time and fines of up to $1,000.
+A felony conviction can lead to up to three years in prison and fines of $2,000.
+The court may also penalize PC 273.6 violations by ordering an individual to pay for counseling or medical services for the victim.

 Additionally, individuals convicted under PC 273.6 may have to relinquish their firearms while under the restraining order.
 Individuals faced with protective orders are generally forbidden from purchasing or otherwise acquiring additional firearms.